-Regulation 3 describes what constitutes a "candidate's election expenses".
+Article 3 describes what constitutes a "candidate's election expenses".
 The expression includes expenses incurred at any time before the poll for the election in which the person is a candidate.
 It includes not only expenses incurred by the candidate personally, but also those incurred with the candidate's express or implied consent.
 The expenses are those used to either promote the candidate's own election or to prejudice the prospects of the candidate's opponents in the election.

-Because the object of these Regulations is to impose a limit on expenditure that applies to candidates equally, "expenditure", for these purposes, includes the value attributable to goods and services that are supplied for use by the candidate either at a discount to their true worth or free of charge.
-The discount or the value of the free supply is included in the candidate's election expenditure as a notional expense.
+Because the object of this Law is to impose a limit on expenditure that applies to all candidates on equal terms, "expenditure", for these purposes, includes the value attributable to goods and services that are supplied for use by the candidate, either at a discount to their true worth or free of charge.
+The discount, or the value of the free supply, is included in the candidate's election expenditure as a notional expense.
 Money actually expended by the candidate is a direct expense.

-For example, if a candidate's supporter prints pamphlets for the candidate for $\pounds 200$, when the normal price charged by the supporter is $\pounds 400$, the election expenses incurred by the candidate are a $\pounds 200$ direct expense and a $\pounds 200$ notional expense.
-In addition, the $\pounds 200$ discount is also treated as a donation by the supporter (which is relevant to the requirement, described below, to disclose donations).
+For example, if a candidate's supporter prints pamphlets for the candidate for £200, when the normal price charged by the supporter is £400, the election expenses incurred by the candidate are a £200 direct expense and a £200 notional expense.
+In addition, the £200 discount is also treated as a donation by the supporter (which is relevant to the requirement, described below, to disclose donations).